D. W. Burley

-D. W. Burley was a state legislator in Texas.
+D. W. Burley was an American state legislator in Texas.
 He served in the Texas House of Representatives.
-He was in St. Louis during the American Civil War and came to Texas after it.
+He was in St. Louis during the American Civil War and moved to Texas after it.
 He was elected in 1870 and only lasted one term.

+He was born enslaved.
+He lived in Calvert, Texas.
+He represented Robertson County, Leon County, and Freestone County.